daniel-bocan/custom-windows-hotkeys/README.md

 - Run Discord and Spotify and move these windows to secondary or selected monitor.
 - Run Steam and Epic Games to enable update downloads.
 - Change VS Code editor font to the deafult font (Consolas, 'Courier New', monospace).
+### Actions independent of mode
+- Change apps theme depending on time.

 ## Getting Started